-- Sustainably sourced materials.
-Whether’s it’s Forestry Stewardship Council (FSC) certified timber, which is stocked as standard in most builders’ and timber merchants, or recycled plastic products, a knowledge of where materials are sourced is often key.
+- Sustainably sourced materials: Whether it’s Forestry Stewardship Council (FSC) certified timber, which is stocked as standard in most builders’ and timber merchants, or recycled plastic products, a knowledge of where materials are sourced is often key.

-- Materials with a low carbon footprint: The carbon dioxide produced in the manufacture and transportation of a building material or materials can affect how green a home is.
-(Strathclyde University published a paper in 2013 showing that the embodied energy in a house can be equivalent to up a quarter of the total lifetime energy demands of the house.)
+- Materials with a low carbon footprint: The carbon dioxide produced in the manufacture and transportation of a building material or materials can affect how green a home is — this is known as a home’s embodied carbon.
+Strathclyde University published a paper in 2013 showing that the embodied energy in a house can be equivalent to up to a quarter of the total lifetime energy demands of the house.

 - Recycled materials: For those seeking to build an eco home, reused and recycled are also important.

-How to Build an Eco Home on a Budget
+How Much Does it Cost to Build an Eco House?

 Other cheaper and more effective things to do for new and old homes include: